 - Mayur is an Indian restaurant situated on Štěpánská street.
 You will reach it in 10 minutes when walking from your apartment. (www.indickarestauracemayur.cz)

 Now, there is no doubt that you should try some traditional Czech food.
-Czech restaurants and pubs have several similarities.
-They appear slightly similar and are usually smoking.
-However, they often have non-smoking area.
-Czech restaurants and pubs have their typical wooden interior design, so do not be suprised by its non-luxuriousness.
+Czech restaurants and pubs are, beginning from summer 2017, fully non-smoking.
+They often have their typical wooden interior design, so do not be surprised by its non-luxuriousness.
 The closest good places to get some nice Czech food and beer are:

 - U Vejvodů on Jilská street is situated within 10 minutes of walking from your apartment